unrealwork/atsd-use-cases/tutorials/schema-based-parser-mod/README.md

 ```

 By manually entering the actual values provided in the data set as a `var` group and writing a simple program to convert the percent change
-values into 2010 NIS values, before the data is submitted into the Axibase Time Series Database, a new value has been calculated and inserted,
+values into 2010 NIS values, before submitting the data into the Axibase Time Series Database, the CSV parser calculates and inserts a new value without destroying the original value.

-while keeping the original value as well.
-The script below the comment line (######) is the schema itself.
-For details about writing your own schema, visit
+The script below the comment line `######` is the schema.
+For details about writing your own schema, read [ATSD Documentation](https://axibase.com/docs/atsd/parsers/csv/).
-the Axibase Schema-Based Parsing documentation, linked [here](https://axibase.com/docs/atsd/parsers/csv/).

-Because ATSD supports schema-based parsing and javascript customization, your data can be modified before you submit it for storage and kept in a form
+Because ATSD supports schema-based parsing and javascript customization, modify your data before you submit it for storage and insert the data exactly as needed.

-that is exactly as needed.
-The enhanced SQL query and visualization are shown below, featuring the newly calculated values:
+An enhanced SQL query and visualization are shown below, featuring the newly calculated values:

 ![](./images/SBP_3.1.png)